18. Rollout Sequence: Triage Then System

 If these are improving, adoption is real.

 Decision closure time was unchanged.
-Late surprise rate was unchanged.
-One team had started filling in the prior week's templates retroactively to show compliance.
-Another was holding weekly governance meetings and closing them with no decisions recorded.
+One program had started filling in the prior week's templates retroactively — not to improve the record, but to show the completion number.
+Another held weekly governance meetings with no decisions recorded.
 The rollout had produced activity, not adoption.